Murkowski defeats Trump-backed challenger in Alaska Senate race

 Trump subsequently backed Tschibaka in a high-profile effort to oust the incumbent, whom he has called “worse than a Democrat.”

+Murkowski underscored her bipartisan record throughout her campaign — and bucked her own party last month when she announced she’d rank Democrat Rep. Mary Peltola first on her ballot in the state’s House race.

+Peltola was also projected to win her race Wednesday, fending off former Alaska Gov. Sarah Palin (R) and two others to hold onto the seat she won during a special election this summer following the death of Rep. Don Young (R-Alaska).

-The results of the race took weeks to announce due to Alaska’s newly introduced ranked choice voting system, in which voters rank their candidates by preference.
+The results of the Alaska race took weeks to announce due to the state’s newly introduced ranked choice voting system, in which voters rank their candidates by preference.

 Under the new system, a candidate wins outright in the first round of voting if he or she gets over 50 percent of the vote.
 If no candidate meets that threshold, a second round takes place, in which the candidate that received the fewest votes is eliminated, and the votes of those who voted for the eliminated candidate are redistributed to voters’ next choice for the seat.